jimmyahalpara/Tic-Tac-Toe-with-Tkinter/README.md

 class Maingamemodule:

     #this method will be executed when we initializes or we can say create the object for the class
+    #this method will initialize all the required variable and other data
     def __init__(self):
         #this codeblock below will check if fill named "highscore.dtt" is present or not, if not then upper "try" codeblock will be terminated and "except" codeblock will be executed which will create highscore.dtt file.
         #this two codeblock generally will check if previous and data is available for the high score, if not then it creates new empty data